adaezy/CommRank-HFG/README.md

 - Training the neural pairwise comparator.
 - Applying the chainization method to generate global repair prioritization from the collected persona preferences.

+### Community Hetero-Functional Graph Model (`data/community_hfg_model.graphml`)
+This folder contains the hetero-functional graph (HFG) used to model interdependent infrastructure across three communities.
+The graph represents:
+- Nodes as infrastructure functionalities (e.g., water supply to a residential zone).
+- Edges as technical dependencies between functionalities (e.g., power needed for a water pump).
+- Multiple sectors including power, water, and community-based services.

+The HFG is used to derive a partial order of infrastructure repair decisions based on system constraints.
+This graph forms the technical foundation of the simulation by defining feasible sequences of repairs, which are then refined using community preferences obtained from LLM-generated personas.

+### Image of Toy Community Model('image/')
+The image of the above community model can be found here.

 ### Additional Prompt Details
 Detailed prompt templates and variations used in these experiments are provided in the file `Extra_Data_Information.pdf`.
 This file includes the exact wording, tone, and structure used.